Francisco X. Stork: Education

 Deciding academia was too distant from the problems people were facing in the world, Stork attended Columbia Law School.

 Career

 Stork began his career as an attorney in 1982 and continued until his retirement in 2015.
 Beginning in 2000, Stork worked at MassHousing, a Massachusetts state agency that finances affordable housing.
+Eight of his eleven novels were written while he worked as a lawyer.

 After working in the legal field for twenty years, Stork published his first novel.